 A lot has changed since I was 18.
 It took me years to purge the last bits of acceptance of C. S. Lewis’ hierarchical marriage theology from my brain.
 I did not talk much about ordination of women in my time at Brigham Young University; my church ordained women and that the Mormons did not got filed under “not my church, not my problem.”

 What did affect me deeply was my marriage to a Mormon and how it ended.
 There are a lot of similarities between evangelical complementarianism and what Mormons teach about gender.
 I took my husband’s last name and was a stay-at-home parent to our disabled daughter for seven years, the latter of which put me at a severe disadvantage when my husband abandoned me while I was pregnant with our second child.
-At one point in my pregnancy, he told me that he had prayed about his relationship with another woman and God had told him not to end it, so he was going to keep on seeing her and I didn’t get any say in the matter (note: Mormons call this “unrighteous dominion,” I call it “coercive patriarchal bulls***”).
-People who believe in male leadership in the home will usually say these things are abusive and not representative of what they preach, yet there’s no system in place to reasonably counter such abuses.
+At one point in my pregnancy, he told me that he had prayed about his relationship with another woman and God had told him not to end it, so he was going to keep on seeing her and I didn’t get any say in the matter—a clear case of spiritual coercion and abuse.
+People who believe in male leadership in the home will usually say these things are not representative of what they preach, yet there’s no system in place to reasonably counter such abuses.
 Many women report being told to stay with the abuser, to work harder on submitting, to “endure perhaps being smacked one night,” and so forth.

 As it turns out, there’s quite a bit of empirical data showing that egalitarian marriages are happier, healthier, more stable, and less likely to end in divorce when compared to marriages where the husband is regarded as exercising headship or leadership in the home.
 God calls women to ministry and leadership, both in the church and in the home, and that knowledge is something I treasure now more than ever.